smarttarded/gluong-datadeni/README.md

 <p align="center">
   # gluong-datadeni
-    a simple python program that hides folders and encrypts all files within it.
+    a simple python program that hides folders and encrypts all files within it, capable of:
+      a. encrypting any folder on your computer
+      b. encrypts any files format within that folder
+      c. sends a unique key to a chosen drive
+      d. the option to simply hide the folder instead of encrypting it

     All imported libraries should come pre installed with the standard python installation.

-    You can also change the .py file extension to .pyw to hide the terminal at runtime, or compile it into an exe by running python setup.py build in the terminal.
+    To run the program, you can:
+      a. execute python gluong-datadeni.py
+      b. execute python setup.py build and run gluong-datadeni.exe in the build folder

   </p>
       <h1 align='center'>1.0.0</h1>
   <p align='center'>